 \subsection{Neutral Atom Hardware}

-With neutral atom quantum computing, the computational states $\ket{0}$ and $\ket{1}$ are encoded in the hyperfine ground states of an alkali atom such as Cesium (Cs) or Rubidium (Rb), or alkaline-earth atom such as Strontium (Sr) or Ytterbium (Yb).
-Two-qubit entangling interactions are mediated with highly-excited Rydberg states \cite{saffman2010quantum}. \texttt{CZ} and \texttt{Rz} gates are implemented via locally-addressing beams involving a blue-wavelength laser -- which off-resonantly addresses an atomic transition between the computational $\ket{0}$ state and an intermediate state -- and an infrared laser, which bridges the excitation from the intermediate state to a Rydberg state.
-Simultaneous application of both the blue and infrared lasers on two nearby qubits is used to achieve a \texttt{CZ} gate if the qubits are within a ``blockade radius'', i.e., if they are close enough that excitation to the Rydberg state in one atom shifts the Rydberg transition to be off-resonant in the other atom.
+With neutral atom quantum computing, the computational states $\ket{0}$ and $\ket{1}$ are typically encoded in hyperfine ground states of an alkali atom (such as Cesium or Rubidium), or alkaline-earth-like atom (such as Strontium or Ytterbium).
+Two-qubit entangling interactions are mediated with highly-excited Rydberg states \cite{saffman2010quantum}.
+In platforms that use a two-photon Rydberg transition, \texttt{CZ} and \texttt{Rz} gates are typically implemented via locally-addressing beams involving a blue-wavelength laser, which off-resonantly addresses an atomic transition between the computational $\ket{1}$ state and an intermediate state, and a global infrared laser, which bridges the excitation from the intermediate state to a Rydberg state.
+Simultaneous application of both the blue and infrared lasers on two nearby qubits achieves a \texttt{CZ} gate if the qubits are within a ``blockade radius'', i.e., if they are close enough that excitation to the Rydberg state in one atom shifts the Rydberg transition to be off-resonant in the other atom.
 Application of the blue laser alone induces an AC Stark shift, which shifts the $\ket{0}$ and $\ket{1}$ energy levels relative to each other without changing the state populations, thereby accomplishing a single-qubit \texttt{Rz} gate.
 Single-qubit \texttt{Rx} and \texttt{Ry} gates, which change the $\ket{0}$ and $\ket{1}$ state populations, require a different infrastructure, implemented via globally-addressing microwaves introduced with a microwave horn \cite{graham_rydberg_2019} or Raman laser system \cite{lukin_raman}.

-Atoms are held in place within a two-dimensional array by optical tweezers, generated using e.g. a spatial light modulator (SLM).
-Acousto-optic deflectors (AODs) rearrange atoms within the array \cite{bluvstein2022quantum}, with one AOD controlling horizontal movement and another controlling vertical movement.
-While SLMs allow for any arbitrary two-dimensional arrangement of atoms, certain arrangements work better than others with AOD constraints; specifically, grid-like patterns allow for greater parallelism of movement operations.
-Spacing between atom sites is usually between $\sim$2-10$\mu$m\cite{graham_multi-qubit_2022,singh_dual-element_2022}.